 This cabinetry is one of the most useful design trends we have seen.
 It’s the perfect way to utilize a narrow space for storage.
 It’s easy to access and easy to close.

 Having a silverware tray may seem like common sense, but it is a useful organizational tool we’ve taken for granted.
 Just like it sounds, it not only keeps your silverware contained in one area, but also separates it out by type.
 No more hunting for a fork among the knives!
 It’s also one of the easiest and potentially least expensive accessories to add to your kitchen (especially if you just buy a plastic one at a garage sale).
 Metal or wood dividers are also available for a nicer look but are more costly.

 Adding slots for cookie sheets, muffin tins, and the like makes it are a great way to store these baking tools.
 Sheets lay on their side, rather than stacking, allowing for more shelf space.
 They’re also easy to slide in and out, making cooking and baking less of a hassle.

 If you prefer to store your garbage and recycling under the counter, or if you just want to hide an unsightly aspect of your kitchen, add a pull-out cabinet!
 The cabinet acts like a drawer.
 Open.
 Pitch your item.
 Close.

 One of my favorite kitchen organizational tools, these pull-outs and drawer inserts provide space to line up your spices and herbs for quicker access while decluttered shelves and countertops.
 Do carousels, boxes, and storing them on the pantry shelf work?
 Absolutely!
-But it is nice to be able to open a drawer and grab a spice without hunting for it behind other containers.
+But it is nice to be able to open a drawer or pull out a vertical cabinet and grab a spice without hunting for it behind other containers.